-2013 Capital Budget Appropriations Capital Budget Appropriations applied in 2013 (current and prior years) Appropriation Act Annual Capital Budget Total Capital Budget Appropriations Variance \$'000 \$'000 \$'000 \$'000 \$'000 DEPARTMENTAL Ordinary annual services - Departmental Capital Budget 1 4,829 4,829 2,935 2,935 1,894
+2013 Capital Budget Appropriations Capital Budget Appropriations applied in 2013 (current and prior years) Appropriation Act Annual Capital Budget Total Capital Budget Appropriations Variance \$'000 \$'000 \$'000 \$'000 \$'000 DEPARTMENTAL Ordinary annual services - Departmental Capital Budget' 4,829 4,829 2,935 2,935 1,894

-- 1. Departmental Capital Budgets are appropriated through Appropriation Acts (No.1,3,5).
-They form part of ordinary annual services, and are not separately identified in the - Appropriation Acts.
+1. Departmental Capital Budgets are appropriated through Appropriation Acts (No.1,3,5).
+They form part of ordinary annual services, and are not separately identified in the

+Appropriation Acts.
 For more information on ordinary annual services appropriations, please see Table A: Annual appropriations.
 2. Payments made on non-financial assets include purchases of assets, expenditure on assets which has been capitalised, costs incurred to make good an asset to its original condition, and the capital repayment component of finance leases.

-2012 Capital Budget Appropriations Capital Budget Appropriations applied in 2012 (current and prior years) Appropriation Act Annual Capital Budget Total Capital Budget Appropriations Variance \$'000 \$'000 \$'000 \$'000 \$'000 DEPARTMENTAL Ordinary annual services - Departmental Capital Budget 1 1,659 1,659 750 750 909
+2012 Capital Budget Appropriations Capital Budget Appropriations applied in 2012 (current and prior years)

+Appropriation Act Total Capital Budget Payments for non-

+Annual Capital Budget Variance

+\$'000 \$'000 \$'000 \$'000 \$'000

+DEPARTMENTAL

+Ordinary annual services - Departmental Capital

+Budget' 1,659 1,659 750 750 909

-- 1. Departmental Capital Budgets are appropriated through Appropriation Acts (No.1,3,5).
+1. Departmental Capital Budgets are appropriated through Appropriation Acts (No.1,3,5).
 They form part of ordinary annual services, and are not separately identified in the Appropriation Acts.
 For more information on ordinary annual services appropriations, please see Table A: Annual appropriations.

-2. Payments made on non-financial assets include purchases of assets, expenditure on assets which has been capitalised, costs incurred to make good an asset to its original - condition, and the capital repayment component of finance leases.
+Appropriation Acts.
+For more information on ordinary annual services appropriations, please see Table A: Annual appropriations.
+2. Payments made on non-financial assets include purchases of assets, expenditure on assets which has been capitalised, costs incurred to make good an asset to its original condition, and the capital repayment component of finance leases.